-Several papers make a compelling case that differences in financial literacy emerge due to specialization within the household, where men traditionally make the majority of household financial decisions (Hsu, 2011, and Fonseca et al., 2010).
-Thus, women in a partnership (married or living with a partner) may accumulate less financial knowledge than men.
+Several papers make a compelling case that differences in financial literacy emerge due to specialization within the household, where men traditionally make the majority of household financial decisions (Hsu, 2011, and Fonseca et al., 2012).
+Thus, women in a (heterosexual) partnership (married or living with a partner) may accumulate less financial knowledge than men.
 Yet, because women tend to outlive men, there is an incentive for women to acquire financial knowledge when they become widowed.
 In Table 4 we present level of financial literacy by marital status.
 Because of the rich data in the three countries under consideration, we can also consider respondents' decision-making role within the household.

 What we find is that married women exhibit lower levels of financial literacy than married men, a result that holds true across countries.
-However, gender differences are large even for respondents who have experienced a marital breakup (those who are divorced or widowed; but note that the number of observations in these subgroups is small).
-Moreover, widows show very low levels of financial literacy across all countries.
+However, gender differences are large even for respondents who have experienced a marital breakup (those who are divorced or widowed).18 Moreover, widows show very low levels of financial literacy across all countries.
 There is a gender gap in financial literacy even between single men and single women.
-In the United States, in particular, single women display very low levels of financial literacy in comparison with single women in the Netherlands and Germany.
+In the United States, in particular, single women display very low levels of financial literacy.
 The regression results presented in the previous section point in a similar direction; the financial literacy gender gap remains almost unchanged in all three countries when taking marital status into account (see column 2 in Table 2).
 In other words, this variable alone is not able to explain the size of the gender gap we see in the data.

 Marital status may, however, be an imperfect proxy for identifying the decision maker in the household.
-In all our data sets we are able to identify who the decision maker in the household is.
-Moreover, we can analyze the relationship between gender and financial decision making roles.
-We identify four groups of decision makers: (i) "Sole decision maker with partner," i.e., decision makers who live with a partner but individually decide about financial issues; (ii) "sole decision maker without partner," i.e., singles and widows; (iii) respondents who claim that their "partner makes most financial decisions"; and (iv) "joint decision makers."12 Our results indicate that female sole decision makers without a partner have lower levels of financial literacy than do male sole decision-makers without a partner (Table 5).
-Female respondents who decide jointly with their partner also know significantly less than respective male respondents.13 Thus, even when they are the decision maker, women display lower financial knowledge than male decision makers.
+In all our data sets we are able to identify who the financial decision maker in the household is.
+Moreover, we can analyze the relationship between gender and financial decision-making roles.
+We identify four groups of decision makers: (i) "Sole decision maker with partner," i.e., decision makers who live with a partner but individually decide about financial issues; (ii) "sole decision maker without partner," i.e., singles and widows; (iii) respondents who claim that their "partner makes most financial decisions"; and (iv) "joint decision makers."19 Our results indicate that female sole decision makers without a partner (Table 5).
+Female respondents who decide jointly with their partner also know significantly less than respective male respondents.20 Thus, even when they are the decision maker, women display lower financial knowledge than male decision makers.
 Overall, we find it worrisome that women who have to decide by themselves, i.e., single women and widows, show such low levels of financial literacy.